 “The focus of our research is on the development of novel bioinformatics approaches for elucidating and studying the mechanisms of tumor initiation and progression with the goal to improve the diagnosis, prognosis, and therapy of cancer.”

-In collaboration with the group of Eckart Meese (Human Genetics, Saarland University), we are studying novel diagnostic approaches that are based on extensive autoantibody or miRNA signatures.
+In collaboration with the groups of Andreas Keller (Clinical Bioinformatics, Saarland University and HIPS) and Eckart Meese (Human Genetics, Saarland University), we are studying novel diagnostic approaches that are based on extensive autoantibody or miRNA signatures.
 In proof-of-principle studies, autoantibody or miRNA profiles of blood sera have been collected from a large number of diseased and unaffected persons.
 Classifiers that have been trained and evaluated on the resulting profiles obtained a high sensitivity and specificity for a large number of diseases among them meningioma, glioma, lung tumors, melanomas, and multiple sclerosis (MS).
-Our results provide clear evidence that comprehensive antibody and miRNA profiles have high diagnostic potential.

 Complex biological processes can be described as chains or networks of single reactions and can, hence, be modeled as graphs whose nodes and edges represent the involved biomolecules and their reactions and interactions.
 We are developing novel approaches for the analysis and visualization of biological processes based on network models.
 Here, we are especially interested in novel methods for the detection and analysis of deregulated signaling cascades associated with or caused by pathogenic processes.